telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

     ```
 3. Merge them:
     ```
-    git rebase fiware-sth-comet/develop
+    git rebase fiware-sth-comet/master
     ```

-Contributions following these guidelines will be added to the `develop` branch, and released in the next version.
+Contributions following these guidelines will be added to the `master` branch, and released in the next version.
 The release process is explained in the **Releasing** section below.

 ## Coding guidelines